Packard Caribbean: 1954

-Beginning in 1954 the Caribbean was elevated to senior Packard status.
-The Caribbean continued to have its own unique styling features, however, the full rear-wheel cut-outs were eliminated and the use of chrome/stainless trim became more liberal, and allowed for two-tone paint combinations.
-A four-way power seat was available.
+Beginning in 1954, the Caribbean was elevated to senior Packard status and was related to the Packard Pacific hardtop.
+The Caribbean continued to have its unique styling features.
+However, the full rear-wheel cut-outs were eliminated, and chrome/stainless trim became more liberal and allowed for two-tone paint combinations.
+A four-way power seat was available. along with standard equipped power steering, power assist "Easamatic" drum brakes, heater and windshield defroster, power-adjustable seats, and power windows.